 Compatibility between TigerGraph 3.10 and TigerGraph 4.1

 Upgrading from TigerGraph 3.10 to 4.1 introduces important changes to security, privileges, and REST APIs.
-While the upgrade process automatically handles some migrations, certain features have been removed or modified.
+While the upgrade process automatically handles some migrations, certain features have been removed or modified in ways that require users to make their own adjustments.

 This page highlights the changes you need to review and the steps you may need to take to ensure your applications, queries, and integrations continue to work smoothly after the upgrade.